Please note: I am not a medical doctor. You should refer to the medical studies presented below for expert medical advice.

 If you have a disposable mask, you should also read their advice on throwing it away safely.

 Alternatively, if you have a reusable mask, remove the mask and carefully dispose of the filter.
-Then, HK MASK recommends sterilizing the outer cloth jacket at a high temperature by boiling or microwaving the material at home.
+Then, HK MASK recommends sterilizing the outer cloth jacket at a high temperature.
 This must be done every time you use the mask.
 (You may find it useful to have multiple masks for this purpose).
 Live Science recommends steaming in water vapor for 10 min.

 A mask is supposed to prevent you getting sick and breathing in (or out) dirty air.
 The last thing you want to do is wear a mask that is harboring disease.
 Thoroughly sterilize and wash your mask regularly.

 What evidence supports mask use?

 In response the number of countries stockpiling face masks to reduce viral transmission during a pandemic, a study was carried out in 2009 to examine the efficacy of masks in reducing the transmission of influenza-like illnesses.
 The research involved 286 adults from 143 households who had been exposed to a child with clinical respiratory illness.
 The study found no significant difference in risk of illness between the mask and no mask groups.
 However, the researchers found that fewer than 50% of those who were given masks reported actually wearing them most of the time.
 Among those who actually wore the masks, there was a significantly-reduced risk of infection.

 In simple terms: just like condoms, masks can be effective in preventing transmission – but only if you actually wear them.
 The researchers concluded that household use of masks was associated with low adherence, making them ineffective in controlling seasonal flu, but “mask use might reduce transmission during a severe influenza pandemic” when people take mask use more seriously.